Diaoul/subliminal/docs/provider_guide.rst

 Score computation
 -----------------

-To be able to compare subtitles coming from different providers between them, the :meth:`~subliminal.subtitle.Subtitle.compute_matches` method must be implemented.
+To be able to compare subtitles coming from different providers between them, the :meth:`~subliminal.subtitle.Subtitle.get_matches` method must be implemented.
-If `guessit <http://guessit.readthedocs.org>`_ is used to extract data from the :class:`~subliminal.subtitle.Subtitle` subclass, you can use :func:`~subliminal.subtitle.compute_guess_matches` as a helper to compute matches between the :class:`~subliminal.video.Video` and the :class:`guessit.Guess`.
+If `guessit <http://guessit.readthedocs.org>`_ is used to extract data from the :class:`~subliminal.subtitle.Subtitle` subclass, you can use :func:`~subliminal.subtitle.guess_matches` as a helper to compute matches between the :class:`~subliminal.video.Video` and the :class:`~guessit.guess.Guess`.

 Refer to the `scores` attribute of  :class:`~subliminal.video.Episode` and :class:`~subliminal.video.Movie` for a list of possible matches.